Culture of Northern Ireland

 The culture of Northern Ireland encompasses elements of the culture of Ulster, the culture of Ireland as a whole, the culture of Scotland and the culture of England are to be found.

 Heritage

 Since 1998, the Ulster Museum, Armagh Museum, Ulster Folk and Transport Museum and the Ulster American Folk Park have been administered by the National Museums and Galleries of Northern Ireland.

 The Linen Hall Library, the oldest library in Belfast, has endured many changes of fortune since its foundation in 1788, but has maintained a vision of providing access to literature and local studies to the population at large.

+The Ulster-Scots Community Network was set up in 1995 as an umbrella organization to represent the Ulster-Scots community.
+It has over 400 member groups and is a registered charity with the Charity Commission for Northern Ireland.
+They aim to educate the people of Northern Ireland about the history of Ulster and it's musical and cultural traditions.

+Orange Heritage Week is an annual cultural festival running from September 21 to 28 that celebrates the history, traditions, and Protestant unionist heritage of Northern Ireland's Orange Order.
+It starts with Diamond Day and ends on Ulster Day.